Keeper Security VS Code Extension

 - Reload VS Code window if commands still don't appear

-- Check the extension is properly installed and activated
+- Check the extension is properly enabled/activated

 5. Extension Not Loading